ZynarX/SDL-Heli-Game/README.md

 # SDL Helicopter Game

-An SDL2 based helicopter game built using C++
-This game is like the famous "Dinasour Game"!
+An SDL2 based helicopter game built using C++\nThis game is like the famous "Dinasour Game"!

 --------